Statistical Capacity Development

 SDG_Card

 During its first phase of implementation (2012–2018), the Global Strategy was centered on three pillars outputs produced through three technical components: Methodological Research, Technical Assistance and Training.
+This phase laid the groundwork for improved statistical systems across participating countries.

-• assistance in the design of strategic plans for agricultural statistics;
+• Assistance in the design of strategic plans for agricultural statistics.

 Related capacity development resources